Themanofnoodles/obsidian-notes/For Fun/Summer School Computer Wiping.md

-Ask Mr. Pizzo about how and when to sign up
+~~Ask Mr. Pizzo about how and when to sign up~~ Couldn't sign up, intersects with vacation :(